Ematicexternal/doc/_posts/2017-07-05-integrating-with-gtm.md

 # Integrating with Google Tag Manager

 ## Steps
-1. Prepare the data needed from your backend and send it as dataLayer object
+1. Prepare the data needed from your back-end and send it as a dataLayer object.
-2. Go to your GTM Account
+2. Go to your GTM Account.
-3. Create new GTM tag
+3. Create a new GTM tag.
-4. Paste the script and choose the trigger
+4. Paste the script and choose the trigger.
-5. Preview the tag to test it
+5. Preview the tag to test it.
-6. Publish the tag
+6. Publish the tag.

 ---
 ## Initializing Ematic.js With GTM

-In order to use Bye-iQ, you just need to copy and paste Ematic initial script to the custom HTML tag in GTM.
+To use Bye-iQ, copy and paste the Ematic initial script to the custom HTML tag in GTM.
 These are the steps:

-### Go to your GTM account & create new tag
+### Go to your GTM account and create a new tag
 ---
 ![alt text](http://i.imgur.com/k7F0xpY.png)